elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

 The index associated with the `Document` is accessible via the `_index` class property which gives you access to the `index` class.

 The `_index` attribute is also home to the `load_mappings` method which will update the mapping on the `Index` from elasticsearch.
-This is very useful if you use dynamic mappings and want the class to be aware of those fields (for example if you wish the `Date` fields to be properly (de)serialized):
+This is useful if you use dynamic mappings and want the class to be aware of those fields (for example if you wish the `Date` fields to be properly (de)serialized):

 ```python
 Post._index.load_mappings()
 ```

-To delete a document just call its `delete` method:
+To delete a document, call its `delete` method:

 ```python
 first = Post.get(id=42)